Articles

 • A reconciliation of labor charges with payroll and labor distribution records.

-How long should timekeeping records be retained?
+How long should DCAA timekeeping records be retained?

 Do timesheets have to be submitted daily?